adlnet/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 **Type:** string

 **Details:** The '$URL' of the page the user was visiting when the event was emitted.

-For events that originate on mobile devices, identifies the view into the browser page.
+For video events that originate on mobile devices, identifies the URL for the video component.

 ===================
 ``session`` Field